W&B Weave Self-Managed

 With the Custom Resource (CR) prepared, apply the new configuration:

-kubectl apply -n <NAMESPACE> -f wandb.yaml
+kubectl apply -f wandb.yaml

-6. Access Weave
+3. Access Weave

-option should display the Weave licensing status as enabled.
+field.
+It shows the Weave licensing status as enabled.